 Up till version 4.9.1, the Puppet client does not support context path for remote Puppet Forge repositories.
 Therefore, we recommend using Artifactory with Puppet 4.9.2 and above.

-If you need to use Puppet 4.9.1 and below you can use a workaround which uses NGINX or Apache to rewrite all requests from
+If you need to use Puppet 4.9.1 and below you can use a workaround that uses NGINX or Apache to rewrite all requests from

 For example, if you have a repository called